 Anthony Morris Solicitors (AMS) is committed to respecting and protecting the privacy of all personal data received or collected during the course of conducting

-business in strict adherence to the General Data Protection Regulation ((EU) 2016/679 ( “GDPR”) and the Data Protection Act 2018.
+business in strict adherence the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
 This privacy statement explains what

 personal data we collect from you and how we use it.
 We encourage you to read the information below.

 Anthony Morris Limited is a registered company (Company Registration Number 7108008) and trades as Anthony Morris Solicitors (AMS).
 Our registered office